Buying a refurbished mobile

 Best sites to buy a refurbished phone

-Always make sure you're buying from a trader to ensure you're getting maximum protection (a trader's defined as someone who makes or sells goods bought with the intention of resale – look for 'registered as a business seller' on profiles).
+If you want to go direct, always make sure you're buying from a trader to ensure you're getting maximum protection (a trader's defined as someone who makes or sells goods bought with the intention of resale – look for 'registered as a business seller' on profiles).
+The best options are in the table below:

 Major refurbished phone retailers